Have questions about your insurance coverage?

 What should I expect during a Body MRI?

 If this is your first MRI, you may not be sure what to expect.
 Not to worry, we are here to guide you every step of the way.
 You may or may not be given a contrast agent intravenously.
 During the procedure, you will lie flat on an exam table and will be asked to hold your breath for 20 seconds at a time.
 It is important that you remain still while the table slides through the scanner.
 The MRI machine does generate loud noises as the images are captured.
-All patients are given ear plugs to wear while in the MRI machine.
+All patients are given protective ear plugs, or headphones for music.
 The Technologist will be in the adjacent room operating the scanner, but will be able to hear and communicate with you throughout the exam.
 The exam can take anywhere from 30 - 60 minutes.

 What should I expect after a Body MRI?